 This grant is not meant to support general travel or Birthright trips to Israel.

-A Schusterman Center committee will select the grant recipients and notify them in writing of their award within 30 days of the deadline.
+A Schusterman Center committee will select the grant recipients and notify them in writing of their award in April.
 Recipients must notify the Schusterman Center of their acceptance within 10 days of winning the award.
 We will conform to accepted university practice in issuing the grant funds.